Arthur Schopenhauer: Early life

 Arthur showed similar moodiness during his youth and often acknowledged that he inherited it from his father.
-There were other instances of serious mental health history on his father's side of the family.
+There were other instances of serious mental health problems on his father's side of the family.
 Despite his hardship, Schopenhauer liked his father and later referred to him in a positive light.
-Heinrich Schopenhauer left the family with a significant inheritance that was split in three among Johanna and the children.
-Arthur Schopenhauer was entitled to control of his part when he reached the age of majority.
+Heinrich left the family with a significant inheritance split in three among Johanna and the children.
+Arthur was entitled to control of his part when he reached the age of majority.
 He invested it conservatively in government bonds and earned annual interest that was more than double the salary of a university professor.
-After quitting his merchant apprenticeship, with some encouragement from his mother, he dedicated himself to studies at the Ernestine Gymnasium, Gotha, in Saxe-Gotha-Altenburg.
-While there, he also enjoyed social life among the local nobility, spending large amounts of money, which deeply concerned his frugal mother.
+After quitting his merchant apprenticeship, with encouragement from his mother, he dedicated himself to studies at the Ernestine Gymnasium, Gotha, in Saxe-Gotha-Altenburg.
+While there, he also enjoyed a social life among the local nobility, spending large amounts of money, which deeply concerned his frugal mother.
 He left the Gymnasium after writing a satirical poem about one of the schoolmasters.
-Although Arthur claimed that he left voluntarily, his mother's letter indicates that he may have been expelled.
+Although Arthur claimed he left voluntarily, his mother's letter indicates that he may have been expelled.

 Arthur spent two years as a merchant in honor of his dead father.
 During this time, he had doubts about being able to start a new life as a scholar.
 Most of his prior education was as a practical merchant and he had trouble learning Latin; a prerequisite for an academic career.

-His mother moved away, with her daughter Adele, to Weimar—then the centre of German literature—to enjoy social life among writers and artists.
+His mother moved away, with her daughter Adele, to Weimar—then the center of German literature—to enjoy social life among writers and artists.
 Arthur and his mother did not part on good terms.
 In one letter, she wrote: "You are unbearable and burdensome, and very hard to live with; all your good qualities are overshadowed by your conceit, and made useless to the world simply because you cannot restrain your propensity to pick holes in other people."
 His mother, Johanna, was generally described as vivacious and sociable.
 She died 24 years later.
 Some of Arthur's negative opinions about women may be rooted in his troubled relationship with his mother.